franziskuskiefer/mls-protocol/draft-ietf-mls-protocol.md

 send during that epoch.
 In particular, each key/nonce pair MUST NOT be used to encrypt more than one message.

-Keys, nonces and secrets of ratchets are derived using DeriveAppSecret.
+Keys, nonces, and the secrets in ratchets are derived using DeriveAppSecret.
 The context in a given call consists of the index of the sender's leaf in the ratchet tree and the current position in the ratchet.
 In particular, the index of the sender's leaf in the